Required health coverage for participation

 - The repatriation piece covers the cost of transporting your remains (if you should die while abroad) back to your home country.

-Also, Willamette University students on Sponsored Programs automatically receive a MINIMAL level of these two coverages as long as the student has the required level of health insurance as described above.
+Also, Willamette University students on Sponsored Programs automatically have a MINIMAL level of these coverages as long as the student has the required level of health insurance as described above.
 An id card and a brochure of the emergency evacuation and repatriation coverage will be given to you during the pre-departure process.

 Please read and understand your coverage BEFORE dropping any other insurance that you already have.
 We recommend that you retain all current insurance policies that you have used for ongoing/recent conditions in addition to any new coverage you acquire.
 The Willamette University Student Health Plan covers pre-existing conditions.